The Academic Curriculum

 “The headteacher has very high expectations for both staff and pupils.
 There is a culture of continuous improvement to teaching and learning that secures excellent outcomes for all its pupils.”
 OFSTED

 The Hendreds School is proud of the enriched curriculum it offers its pupils.
 Teaching is based around a core of learning in English and Maths.
-Other subjects, including Science, History, Geography, Religious Education, French and Latin, are taught throughout the school and complement these core subjects.
+Other subjects, including Science, History, Geography, Religious Education, Art and Latin, are taught throughout the school and complement these core subjects.

 A thematic approach is taken to much of the learning with a chosen topic being used to explore different areas of many subjects.
 This inventive and imaginative approach to the curriculum ensures all children are engaged with and enthused by what they are doing.